 Nearly one-third of children in the U.S. are obese, and another third are hungry.
-Children consumer half - and often more - of their daily calories while at school.
+Children consume half - and often more - of their daily calories while at school.
 Schools are struggling to transition from highly-processed food products to scratch-cooked meals made from healthy, whole foods.
 F3 is expanding "The Lunch Box - Healthy Tools for All Schools" to include free, up-to-date resources that nurture children's bodies, minds, and futures.

 For the first time in two generations, America's children have shorter life expectancies than their parents.
 According to USDA, only 2% of children in the U.S. eat enough fruits and vegetables, and nearly a third are on track to contract Type II diabetes.
 Every day, 30 million children eat lunch provided by their school, where food service challenges contribute to these national problems.
 Highly-processed, ready-to-heat food loaded with fat, salt and sugar has become a staple of school lunch.